m-labs/artiq/.github/ISSUE_TEMPLATE/3_Question.md

 ---
 name: Support question
-about: Questions about ARTIQ that are not covered in the documentation (Latest: https://m-labs.hk/artiq/manual-master/ or Stable: https://m-labs.hk/artiq/manual/)
+about: Questions about ARTIQ that are not covered in the documentation.
+(Latest = https://m-labs.hk/artiq/manual-master/ or Stable = https://m-labs.hk/artiq/manual/)

 ---